 Cushion the person's head – if you’re wearing a jumper, try and place it underneath the head to stop the person from potentially hurting themselves.
 Much like the point above, we’ve all inadvertently hit our heads off an open kitchen cupboard door (THAT SOMEONE ELSE LEFT OPEN); imagine having a seizure on a footpath and repeatedly hitting your head off concrete – again, not a nice thought.

 In short, keep the person SAFE.

 Check if the person has an epilepsy identifier; many people with epilepsy may wear a bracelet or have a card in their wallet to say they have epilepsy; this can help you further down the line.

 Turn the person on their side if possible during the seizure and into recovery position when the seizure stops.

-When the person begins to recover, stay with them.
-In the majority of cases, that person will feel like they’ve just completed a triathlon – i.e, exhausted and they may be a bit disorientated (remember the bit earlier about the power cut and things taking time to get back to normal?)
+When the person begins to recover, STAY with them.
+In the majority of cases, that person will feel like they’ve just completed a triathlon – i.e, exhausted and they may be a bit disorientated (remember the bit earlier about the computer taking time to get back to normal?)

 And that is that!

 “But!” – you might protest, “you said there is a number of different types of seizures.”
 We most certainly did say that and we noted how they can present in different ways.
 This could include the person being in a trance, smacking their lips, appearing confused & agitated, wandering aimlessly or even fidgeting with clothing.
 There are a few different things to bear in mind with these types of seizures and lucky for you, we’ve listed these below:

 TIME the seizure (Why?
 Keep reading….again!)
 And again (again!)....this is one of the most important parts of seizure first aid.